 A crucial question often asked in investigations is whether a human action, condition or event is physically possible or capable of causing an observed effect.
 Some events cannot be replicated in an experiment due to the overriding safety of human subjects.
 Such inquiries are hence best answered by constructing an appropriate physical or mathematical model, and performing simulation experiments under carefully controlled conditions.

-WHEN IS SCIENTIFIC SIMULATION REQUIRED
+WHEN IS FORENSIC SIMULATION REQUIRED

 Most analysis involve fairly standard, streamlined, protocol-based identifications and testing with little need to conduct simulation experiments.
 Simulations are vital in cases where scientific theory and experiment are unable to provide solutions.

 - to deliberately simplify a complex situation by means of a model, so as to reduce it to a more tractable